The-Duchess/ruby-irc-framework/README.md

 > output:

->  ↳ array of strings
+>  ↳ array of strings returned from check_plugin

 > plugin loading, unloading and reloading